 Beyond marketing and communications, Public Innovation will act as a laboratory for catalyzing, incubating, and accelerating further public sector innovations.
-As a promoter of do-ocracy, we will embrace a "just do it" culture.
+As a promoter of do-ocracy, we will embrace a "just do it" culture instead of waiting for policymakers to act.
 The methods employed to fulfill this vision may comprise the following tactics: